Skip to main content

 2011

-Belmont funds the renovation of historic E.S.
-Rose Park as a shared facilities concept for use by Metro Schools, the Easley Center, the community and Belmont.
-Rose Park serves as a constant reminder of the partnership between Belmont, the city and the neighborhood.
+Belmont funds the renovation of the historic E.S.
+Rose Park.
+A shared facility for use by Metro Schools, the Easley Center, the community and Belmont, Rose Park serves as a constant reminder of the University’s strong ties with the community.

 March 2013

-Belmont launches the Bridges to Belmont program, designed to enroll 26 qualified, high potential students from Metro Nashville Public Schools who may not have previously been able to consider Belmont as an option.
+The Bridges to Belmont program launches with the goal of enrolling 26 high-potential students from Metro Nashville Public Schools who otherwise may not have been able to consider Belmont an option.
+The program expands to include 30 Bridges Scholars in December.

 February 10, 2014

-Following the renovation of an original club house, the Foutch Alumni House opens to welcome alumni “back home” with open arms.
+Following the renovation of an original club house, the Foutch Alumni House opens to welcome graduates home to campus.

 August 2014